tbp.monty.frameworks.utils#

 - Returns:

-Locations and semantic id of all points within a given neighborhood of the patch center which lie on an object.
+Locations and semantic IDs of all points within a given neighborhood of the patch center that lie on an object.

-Computes the two principal curvatures of a 2D surface and corresponding principal directions
+Computes the two principal curvatures of a 2D surface and the corresponding principal directions.

 - Parameters:

-point_cloud – point cloud (2d numpy array) based on which the 2D surface is approximated
+point_cloud – Point cloud (2D numpy array) on which the local surface is approximated.

 - Returns: